Captain Marvel Jr.: The New 52/DC Rebirth

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Freddy Freeman is reintroduced in 2012's Justice League vol. 2 #8 as part of Billy's new foster family along with Mr. and Mrs. Vasquez, Mary Bromfield, Pedro Pena, Eugene Choi, and Darla Dudley.
 Freddy is now depicted with blond hair instead of black, and has been disabled at least since early childhood.
 He is the good-natured "prankster" of the foster home, prone to mischief and pick-pocketing.

 The first of the Shazam kids placed with the Vázquez family in Philadelphia, Freddy was placed into foster care after his parents went to prison, and he has not seen them since age 10.
 Despite Billy's standoffishness when he is first placed with Freddy and the Vázquezes, Freddy ends up befriending his new foster brother – despite swiping his wallet when they first met.
 Freddy is also the first person to learn that he has the power to become Shazam.

 In the finale of the series of Shazam! backups in Justice League vol. 2 #21, Billy shares his powers with his foster siblings.
 Afterwards, by saying "Shazam!", Freddy becomes an adult superhero with shoulder-length blond hair and the traditional "Captain Marvel, Jr." color of blue for his costume.
 When he first gets his powers, Freddy remarks that he wants to be called "King Shazam," a nod to the character's connection to Elvis Presley.
+Following Billy's decision to be called "The Captain" following Lazarus Planet, Freddy adopts the name "The Commander".

 Powers and abilities

-In the Fawcett and pre-2006 DC stories, since Captain Marvel Jr. received his powers from Captain Marvel rather than from the wizard Shazam, he transforms by speaking "Captain Marvel!" as his magic word rather than "Shazam!" as Billy and Mary Batson do to become Captain Marvel and Mary Marvel.
-Unlike Captain Marvel, Captain Marvel Jr. appeared as a teenager the same age as Freddy Freeman.

-In DC stories printed between 2006 and 2011, Freddy Freeman says the magic word "Shazam!" and he is empowered with the energies of the six forgotten gods as their direct champion and as such, takes on a more muscular, mature form of himself, similar to how Billy Batson would when he held the title.
-During the Trials of Shazam! miniseries, it was originally implied that Freddy would no longer "need" to speak the name of "Shazam!" to invoke the powers—that he could will them to manifest themselves—but he still prefers to effect the change by speaking the word.

-In DC stories from 2013 forward, Freddy speaks the magic word "Shazam!" to become an adult superhero (whom he has dubbed "King Shazam") in a blue uniform.

-In his super-powered state, Freeman has the following magic based powers:
+Magical abilities

+Captain Marvel Jr./Shazam Jr. can transform between his human form and demi-god like form by saying, rather than Shazam's name, his hero's name, "Captain Marvel".

+Powers of Shazam

+Living Lightning

+In the New 52 onward, the character would possess a portion of the Living Lightning derived from his empowerment by Captain Marvel/Shazam.
+Freddy would potentially possess the same powers as Black Adam and Shazam, with magical abilities including lightning control, amplification of spells, further enhancement of strength, and enhanced healing capabilities, among others.

+Amber Lightning

+Freddy later derived his power from the Amber Lightning, a magical artifact created by Hephaestus as one of his earliest creations and later given to the Wizard Shazam for safe-keeping.
+The Amber Lightning can bestow similar powers from the Living Lightning and Powers of Shazam derived from various Greek, Irish, and Norse entities.
+The Amber Lightning also contained an evil core, serving as a test of worthiness which Freddy later passes.